reside-ic/reside-hyperv-scripts/README.md

   how that performs if we fill the machine.
 For now, we seem to be within physical core usage.
-* Figures represent allocated resources; looking at task manager will give smaller usage figures, as Hyper-V will only allocated real resources when they are demanded.
+* Figures represent allocated resources; looking at task manager will give smaller usage figures, as Hyper-V will only allocate real resources when they are demanded.
 Disk usage will grow as the VM fills it.
 * Note that RAM is also shared with operating system - hard to